arduino/docs-content/content/hardware/04.pro/boards/portenta-h7/tutorials/setting-up-portenta/content.md

 ***IMPORTANT: Please make sure to update the bootloader to the most recent version to benefit from the latest improvements.
 Follow [these steps](updating-the-bootloader) before you proceed with the next step of this tutorial.***

 ### 1. The Basic Setup
-Let's begin by Plug-in your Portenta to your computer using the appropriate USB C cable.
+Let's begin by Plug-in your Portenta to your computer using the appropriate USB-C® cable.
 Next, open your IDE and make sure that you have the right version of the Arduino IDE downloaded on to your computer.

 ![The Portenta H7 can be connected to the computer using an appropriate USB-C® cable](assets/por_ard_gs_basic_setup.svg)